 Prescription pill addiction can be extremely difficult to break, especially without professional help.
 The first step in most recovery plans is usually detoxification.
 This refers to the process by which the harmful residual toxins associated with drug abuse are purged from the body.
 The detox process can vary greatly depending on the substance and the amount of the drug taken.
 The detox phase of treatment can last anywhere from a few days to a month or more.

-Withdrawal symptoms will also vary greatly by substance, but there is often a serious physical toll that includes uncontrollable sweating, headaches, body aches, and chills.
+Prescription drug detox withdrawal symptoms will also vary greatly by substance, but there is often a serious physical toll that includes uncontrollable sweating, headaches, body aches, and chills.
 There is also the mental toll and the cravings associated with giving up an addictive substance.
 Occasionally, other medications, such as methadone, can be prescribed to help deal with the painful effects of withdrawal.
 However, because these substances are often addictive themselves, it is important to consult with a physician during the detox process.

 One of the most important aspects of any medical detox from prescription drugs is simply the presence of a safe and drug-free environment.
 The safest way to achieve this is by researching the reputation and results of local treatment options.
 In-patient (residential) treatment offers a drug-free environment for as long as it is medically necessary to complete detox.